circularsquare/circularsquare.github.io/pages/lists/books.md

     - the part in the 3rd book about the future society where there's only women really stuck with me. the portrayal of the consequences is super sexist but i like it
 - exhalation - 8/10
     - scifi short story collection. recommended to me by [gingko](/friends/gingko). compact packages of mind-blowing worlds!
+- collected schizophrenias - 5/10
+    - a very relatable perspective on being crazy. [chrsyanthemum](/friends/chrysanthemum) doesn't like this book because she shares too many characteristics with the author.
+- dune - 8/10
+    - i am the muad'dib
+    - i did not like the books after the first one.
+- lord of the rings - 10/10
+- city of quartz - 7/10
+    - it explains everything i ever wondered about los angeles. it's very easy to follow too. i've never gotten this far into a long history book except with the power broker, which i audiobooked.
+- stag dance - 6/10
+    - the book has several short stories which cover various aspects and incarnations of [community](/thoughts/community), some of which are very distant to me and interesting.